poes/license/README.md

 # license
-A software key system hosted on license.sociopath.cc.
+A software key system hosted on https://license.sociopath.cc.
 Not public yet.